 If you are like me, hitting the snooze button is a daily ritual.
 I do it as my count down for getting up and prepping myself for the day.
 Others do it habitually after a poor night of sleep.

-A recent article written by a fascial therapist discusses the link behind those who are in chronic pain and those who are having problems with sleep.
+A recent article written by a fascial therapist discusses the link between those who are in chronic pain and those who are having problems with sleep.
 Our office has also seen many of our pain patients who experience sleep disturbances due to the pain.

-There is a chain of events that includes cortisol levels which should be high in the morning and be low at night for proper sleep.
+There is a chain of events that includes cortisol levels which should be high in the morning and below at night for proper sleep.
 This is part of a cycle that when interrupted affects the cannabidiol system and results in chronic pain.
 Perhaps, this is why CBD oil is becoming so popular as it addresses the pain part of the cycle.

 Treating the sleep pathway is important to regulating pain.
-Taking these other substances, while helpful may not be as effective without regulating and restoring a restful sleep.
+Taking these other substances, while helpful may not be as effective without regulating and restoring restful sleep.

 Below is an interesting article that discusses sleep and its relationship to chronic pain.
 It does not talk about the cannabidiol pathway which was covered earlier in this article